RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Hybrid Drive:** A secondary storage solution comprising a traditional magnetic hard drive and modern solid-state drive, whether as a single device or as two separate ones.

 **Hybrid Topology:** A physical network topology that is a combination of bus, star/hub-andspoke, and mesh.

+**Hypertext Markup Language (HTML):** A standardized markup language for the transfer and rendering of web pages with their associated elements.

+**Hypertext Transfer Protocol (HTTP):** A protocol in the TCP/IP protocol suite that is the backbone for Internet (Web) traffic and  uses port 80.

+**Hypertext Transfer Protocol Secure (HTTPS):** A secure version of the HTTP protocol that uses TCP port 443.

+**Hyperthreading:** A CPU feature that allows a single CPU core to be treated by an operating system that supports simultaneous multithreading (SMT) as if it were two CPUs.

+**Hyper-V:** A Microsoft technology used for operating system virtualization inside of the Microsoft Windows operating system.

+**Hypervisor:** Software that is installed which allows the creation of virtual machines on a computer.